alisaifee/coredis/docs/source/compatibility.rst

 HRANDFIELD
 **********

-Get one or multiple random fields from a hash
+Returns one or more random fields from a hash.

 - Documentation: `HRANDFIELD <https://redis.io/commands/hrandfield>`_
 - Implementation: :meth:`~coredis.Redis.hrandfield`